Your WebFiling Authentication Code

 A code is normally issued to a company upon incorporation.
 If you've used a service such as ours, then this will be shown on your overview of that company.

-If didn't receive one however, you can apply for one online at the Companies House website, here.
+If didn't receive one however, you can apply for one online from the Companies House website.

 What if I have forgotten or misplaced the code?